Poetry Resources for Elementary Teachers and Homeschoolers (Writing Poetry with Children)

 Awakening the Heart & For the Good of the Earth and Sun by Georgia Heard

-These are essential to any elementary teacher’s library.
-Heard, a poet herself, skillfully guides teachers on how to teach poetry from heart mapping to get ideas to conferring to grow writers.
+These two poetry teaching books are essential to any elementary teacher’s library.
+Heard, a poet herself, skillfully guides teachers on how to teach poetry, from heart mapping to getting ideas, to conferring to grow writers.

-You are going to LOVE these books — they are easy to follow and give excellent lesson plans and activities that are appropriate for each grade level.
+You will LOVE these writing poetry books — they are easy to follow and give excellent lesson plans and activities that are appropriate for each grade level.

 Poetry Matters: Writing a Poem from the Inside Out by Ralph Fletcher